KostadinBundov/Crypto-Trading-Simulator/README.md

 ## SQL Queries

-A detailed documentation of all SQL queries used within the repository layer can be found in the [SQL_QUERIES.md](SQL_QUERIES.md) file.
+A detailed documentation of all SQL queries used within the repository layer can be found.